Click Here for Our Recommended Antivirus for Your Device

 Parameters of ComparisonInequalitiesEquations

-DefinitionIt is a mathematical statement that represents the inequality and order of variables on the left and right sides.It is a mathematical statement that represents the equality between the left and right side variables in an equation.
+DefinitionIt is a mathematical statement that represents the inequality and order of variables on the left and right sides.It is a mathematical statement representing the equality between an equation’s left and right side variables.

-Symbols UsedThe ‘greater than’ and ‘lesser than’ signs are used to symbolically represent the relationship between variables.The ‘equal to’ sign is used to symbolically represent the relationship between variables
+Symbols UsedThe ‘greater than’ and ‘lesser than’ signs symbolically represent the relationship between variables.The ‘equal to’ sign is used to represent the relationship between variables. symbolically

 Representational FunctionRepresent inequality between the variables used.Represent equality between the variables used.